 - How Docker containers work on Windows

 - How to package existing .NET apps using Docker

 - How to add monitoring to your containers

 - How Docker supports resilience and scale on a single server

 - How Docker swarm mode provides production-grade orchestration.

 You don’t need your own Windows Server machine, you’ll be provided with a VM in the cloud.

 You just need a Notebook, with a Chrome Browser and Remote Desktop client so you can connect.

-Stefan is a Sr. Software Engineer at SEAL Systems.
-He enjoys automating things and uses Docker at work in various test environments.
-He is an early adopter of Docker on Windows, giving feedback and sharing his experience as a Microsoft MVP and Docker Captain.
+Stefan is a Sr. Software Engineer at Docker working in the tools and release engineering team.
+He is an early adopter of Docker on Windows, giving feedback and sharing his experience as a Microsoft MVP.
 He is a maintainer of several Docker related Chocolatey packages.
 He also is member of the Hypriot team that gives the community a very easy experience for Docker on ARM devices. read more